-But I found this campground among the best in any of Florida’s state parks, especially if you are looking for a back-to-nature experience with a high level of privacy afforded by dense vegetation around virtually every campsite I observed.
+The campground at Anastasia State Park is among the best Florida has to offer, especially if you are seeking a back-to-nature experience with a high level of privacy afforded by dense vegetation around virtually every campsite I observed.

-The campground’s 139 campsites break out into seven loops in a heavily wooded coastal hammock forest, protected from onshore winds and salt spray that can blow into the park across coastal dunes, especially in winter.
+The campground’s 139 campsites break out into seven loops in a heavily wooded coastal forest, just steps away from a the shimmering sand of a sprawling beach.

-The park has a sheltered tidal saltwater lagoon behind the beach dunes where you can paddle your kayaks and canoes, and there’s a concession on the main park road where you can even rent Hobie 16 catamaran sailboats (in addition to kayaks, paddleboards and sail boards).
+The park has a sheltered tidal lagoon behind the beach dunes where you can paddle your kayaks and canoes, and there’s a concession on the main park road where you can rent Hobie 16 catamaran sailboats in addition to kayaks, paddleboards and sail boards.

 I’m an old Hobie sailor and really liked that availability.
-You don’t often find Hobies in state parks, and the hourly price is reasonable at $35.
+You don’t often find Hobies in state parks, and the hourly price is reasonable at $35 (rate subject to change).
 The lagoon is wide and long, offering plenty of room to play.

 The boats are set up and ready to go, and the concession staff will give you lessons if you need them.